DustinKeovanna/cse15l-lab-reports/lab report1.md

 // a

 ```
-We switched to the lecture1 directory because it had the Hello.java file. using cat on a file simply prints its contents.
+We switched to the lecture1 working directory because it had the Hello.java file. using cat on a file simply prints its contents.
 No Error occured.